pyloid/docs/guides/tray.md

 # Tray

-Pylon apps make it easy to implement system tray functionality.
+pylon-app make it easy to implement system tray functionality.
 This guide explains how to set up a tray icon, handle events, and add menu items.

 ## Setting up the Tray Icon